TOSIT-IO/tdp-dev/README.md

 export VAGRANT_DEFAULT_PROVIDER=libvirt
 ```

-Please also set provider in tdp_config.yml, as explained in next section.
+Please also set provider in `tdp_config.yml`, as explained in next section.

-**Important:** The Vagrantfile create an internal network so you must not run Vagrant in parallel because the internal network can be created multiple times leading to undefined behavior.
+**Important:** The `Vagrantfile` creates an internal network so you must not run Vagrant in parallel because the internal network can be created multiple times leading to undefined behavior.
 With the Libvirt provider, VMs are launch in parallel so, if you want speed, use Libvirt provider.

 ## Configuration